MostlyJS/mostly-demos/Readme.md

 ### express-gateway

-An Express demo server serves as a RESTful gateway for calling MostlyJS microservices.
+An Express demo application serve as a RESTful gateway for calling MostlyJS microservices.
 Request will be mapping to corresponding microservice.

 ### feathers-service

-Sample microservice writing using Feathers.
+Sample microservice writing with Feathers.

 ### poplarjs-service

-Sample microservice writing using Poplarjs.
+Sample microservice writing with Poplarjs.

 ### common